sigstore/docs/content/trust-security.md

         ##### Coming soon

         Our threat model will provide a way to plan against and prevent known threats to sigstore's infrastructure.
-We're currently working on this.
+This is currently in development.
       ctaText: ""
       ctaLink: ""
     text: An open, accessible foundation behind the policies and protocols sigstore